gstrehlow/animal-showdown/README.md

   ## Description

-  ### Animal Showdown is an interactive application where users are able to create and log into an account.
+  ### Animal Showdown is an interactive application where users are able to create and login an account.
 Once doing so, the match begins.
 Presented are two unlikely enemies forced into a fight.
 Which animal wins?
 The people decide.
-The user's vote is cast and has now has the ability to view other's comments and create comments of their own.
+The user's vote is cast and now has the ability to view other's comments and create comments of their own.
 Who will win?

   ## Table of Contents
   1. [Installation](#installation)